German–Soviet Axis talks: November 12

 Regarding the division of the world into four spheres of influence, Molotov stated the new idea was "very interesting" and worthy of a discussion in Moscow with Ribbentrop participating.
-Stalin became annoyed with a telegram to him from Molotov stating that the Molotov–Ribbentrop Pact was "exhausted" with the exception of the Finnish issue, with Stalin stating that any future agreements would be added to it merely because it served as a fundamental basis for Soviet-German relations.
+Stalin became annoyed with a telegram to him from Molotov stating that the Molotov–Ribbentrop Pact was "exhausted" with the exception of the Finnish issue, with Stalin stating that any future agreements would be added to it merely because it served as a fundamental basis for German–Soviet relations.

 In the afternoon, Molotov visited Hitler at the Reich Chancellery.
 Hitler also spoke of striking that "final blow against England" and stated that "it is time to think about division of the world after our victory".
 Regarding the "problem of America", according to Shirer, he stated that it could not "endanger the freedom of other nations before 1970 or 1980".
-A different account was given by Hitler's interpreter at the meeting, Paul Schmidt.
-Citing Hitler, Schmidt told in his memoirs (1950): "Hitler went on to call for battle against the United States, who 'not in 1945 but at the earliest in 1970 or 1980 would seriously endanger the freedom of other nations'".
 Hitler and Molotov agreed that the United States had no business in Europe, Africa or Asia.
 Hitler stated that there were no fundamental differences between the two countries in their pursuit of aspiring for "access to the ocean".
 Molotov expressed his agreement with Hitler about the role of America and Britain and about Soviet participation in the Axis pact in principle but only if the Soviets could participate as an active partner.
 The same day, Germany also postponed until the following year its plans to invade Britain because of its failures in the air campaign against Britain.

 Molotov agreed with Hitler that there were no unresolved problems between the countries except on Finland.
 When Molotov returned to his hotel, he stated that he was "relieved at Hitler's amiability".
 In a telegram to Molotov that night, Stalin insisted that the security of the Soviet Union cannot be ensured "without securing tranquility in the area of the Straits" in reference the Bosporus Straits for entry into the Black Sea.
-That was linked directly with the Soviet-Bulgarian agreement for passage of Soviet troops for "the defense of entry into the Black Sea".
+That was linked directly with the Soviet–Bulgarian agreement for passage of Soviet troops for "the defense of entry into the Black Sea".
 Stalin added that "this question still bears current importance and does not allow any procrastination".